-In reviewing the performance evaluation plan, reviewers will provide scores to the extent applicants have reasonably:
+In reviewing the performance evaluation plan, reviewers will provide scores to the extent applicants reasonably:

-- 3.1 Described a detailed plan for program performance evaluation that identifies an effective approach that will contribute to continuous quality improvement.
-(0-2 points) - 3.2 Described specific measures that the project will use toward effectively evaluating how they will meet the four core outcomes as well as identifying challenges and obstacles the organization may face to successfully implement the program and achieve the desired outcomes.
-(0-3 points)
+3.1 Describes a detailed plan for program performance evaluation that identifies an effective approach that will contribute to continuous quality improvement.
+(0-2 points)

+3.2 Describes specific measures that the project will use toward effectively evaluating how they will meet the four core outcomes areas.
+(0-2 points)